ruiantunes/megaignore/README.txt

-My .megaignore file was generated from my .gitignore file using the git2megaignore tool (v0.3.1): https://github.com/Farfi55/git2megaignore
+My .megaignore file was generated from my .gitignore file using the git2megaignore tool (v0.4.0): https://github.com/Farfi55/git2megaignore

 Command used for the conversion:
-$ git2megaignore -m -e -i .gitignore -o .megaignore
+$ git2megaignore -m -e -C -i .gitignore -o .megaignore